jhforster/jhforster.github.io/_posts/2019-08-19-when-low-tech-is-good-enough.md

 But not all challenges are worth solving.

 As someone who has worked in Product for over a decade, I know this.
 It is obviously true at an intellectual level – there isn't time to solve all of the problems before us.
 Duh.
 And I feel confident coaching others through these types of trade-offs.
-Or being the decision maker on where we're drawing the line on an effort.
+Or being the decision maker on where to draw the line on an effort.

 But it is harder when *you are* the one wrestling with the challenge directly.
 It is easier to maintain good judgment as a third-party.
 It is hard to do it yourself and self edit while working on something.